vighneshnagpal/ePop/README.md

 # NOTE: you can also load in samples from already saved eccentricity posteriors and
-# initialise a likelihod object as above.
-In this case, ecc_posteriors must be a list
+# initialise a likelihod object as above. ecc_posteriors must be a list of which the
+# elements are the eccentricity samples for individual systems in the dataset.
 # of 1D eccentricity samples.